 From 1358 to 1808, the city thrived as a powerful and remarkably sophisticated independent republic, reaching its golden age during the 16th century.
 In 1667 many of its splendid Gothic and Renaissance buildings were destroyed by an earthquake.
 The defensive walls survived the disaster, and the city was rebuilt in Baroque style.

 Dubrovnik lost its independence to Napoléon in 1808, and in 1815 passed to Austria-Hungary.
-During the 20th century, as part of Yugoslavia, the city became a popular tourist destination, and in 1979 it was listed as a UNESCO World Heritage Site.
-During the war for independence, it came under heavy siege, though thanks to careful restoration work few traces of damage remain.
-Today Dubrovnik is once again a fashionable, high-class destination, drawing not a few celebrities.
+During the 20th century, as part of Yugoslavia, the city was a popular destination for European travelers, and in 1979 it was listed as a UNESCO World Heritage Site.
+During the Homeland War in 1991, it came under heavy siege.
+Thanks to careful restoration, few traces of damage remain.
+It’s only when you see Dubrovnik yourself that you can understand what a treasure the world nearly lost.